dailystory/docs/articles/index.md

 **Segment your audience** as a CRM, DailyStory is used to manage your customers and your prospective customers.
 With its unique ability to build rich customer segments from customer properties, you can segment your audiences to ensure you send them only the right content.

-**Customer journey** DailyStory is built to enable you to see exactly what your customers are and aren't doing when it comes to your content.
+**Map your customer journey** DailyStory is built to enable you to see exactly what your customers are and aren't doing when it comes to your content.
 Use Link Tracking to see which links convert customers, use Ad Tracking to see which ads and keywords convert customers.
 And with its customer journey features, you can see exactly where on your website customers spend their time.

 **Personalize your content** using DailyStory's personalization engine you can personalize any email, text message, landing page and more.
 Personalization ensures that your content fits the audience it is sent to.

 And that is just a preview of the capabilities!

+## New To DailyStory
+If you are new to DailyStory we recommend [starting here](/quickstart).

 ## Product Documentation
-This website contains all of the documentation for DailyStory.
+This website contains all of the documentation and training videos for DailyStory.
 It is updated often, but if you find an error or wish to contribute please <a target="_blank" href="https://github.com/dailystory/docs">see our documentation project on GitHub</a>.
-There are links to the versioned documentation on each page that conveniently enable you to edit/update.

-## New To DailyStory
-If you are new to DailyStory we recommend [starting here](/quickstart).